JeremySkinner/jeremyskinner.github.com/_posts/2020-08-08-fluentvalidation-91-released.md

 FluentValidation has several overloads of its `Validate` method which have caused some confusion.
 For example, the overload that accepted a `params` array of property names has been in place since very early releases, which allowed for validating only specific properties with `validator.Validate(instance, "Forename", "Surname")`

-However, this called ambiguity when we later introduced [rule sets](https://docs.fluentvalidation.net/en/latest/rulesets.html) back in version 3.0as you had to use a named parameter so as not to conflict with the proprety-name overload above:
+However, this called ambiguity when we later introduced [rule sets](https://docs.fluentvalidation.net/en/latest/rulesets.html) back in version 3.0 as you had to use a named parameter so as not to conflict with the property-name overload above:

 ```csharp
 validator.Validate(instance, ruleSet: "MyRuleSet");